 Pope Francis has said he is willing to establish a commission to study whether women can become deacons in the Catholic Church.
 The move signals openness to letting women take part in a currently male-reserved ministry.

-has agreed to a proposal to create an official study commission on the prospect of women serving in higher church positions as deacons, reported Catholic and Italian media on Thursday.
+The Catholic leader has agreed to a proposal to create an official study commission on the prospect of women serving in higher church positions as deacons, reported Catholic and Italian media on Thursday.

 The comments were made during an international meeting of senior nuns at the Vatican on Thursday.
 He was asked why women were barred from becoming deacons, with one attendee suggesting that he create a commission on the issue.